 People today are subjected daily to a cacophony of never-ending marketing messages that end up fading into the background rather than grabbing their attention.
 With the constant churn of often irrelevant, boring and sub-par content, customers are becoming increasingly weary and disengaged.
-Grabbing the mind-space of your customers is becoming a battle ground, and the nuclear weapon to win it is marketing personalization.
+Grabbing the mind-space of your customers is becoming a battle ground, and the nuclear weapon to win it is marketing personalisation.
 In fact, customers have grown to expect experiences to be tailored to them wherever they interact with companies.

 1. You’re overwhelmed by the sheer amount of data and complexity